ryangjchandler/interpret.rs/src/parsing/your-first-node.md

 #[derive(Debug)]
 pub enum Statement {
     Let {
-        ident: String,
+        name: String,
     }
 }
 ```

 > The `Debug` derive-macro will be added to the majority of data types in SimpleScript.
 It will allow us to debug any problems we encounter in the future.

 The `Statement` enumeration now has a single `Let` variant.
-This variant is able to store a `String`, accessible as `ident`.
+This variant is able to store a `String`, accessible as `name`.
 Of course, our `Let` statements won't just be storing the name of the identifier.
 We'll also need to store the default value for the variable too.

 ## The `Expression` enumeration